Update: Please note that both operators are offering one tour at noon on Fridays, Saturdays, and Sundays (plus Labour Day Monday) after September 1.

-Wildlife-loving Richmond visitors often keep their eyes peeled for eagles, river otters or cute little Douglas squirrels while they’re here.
-But a group of far larger critters is such a big attraction that many travellers plan their trips for a specific of time of year – and that time is now.
+Wildlife-loving Richmond visitors often keep their eyes peeled for eagles, river otters, and cute little Douglas squirrels while they’re here.
+But many travellers plan their trips for a specific time of year in hopes of seeing something bigger—whales.

-Whale watching season runs from April to October in this part of the world, and Richmond – or more specifically Steveston Village – is the departure point for two of Metro Vancouver’s most popular operators.
-Fancy an up-close encounter with some breathtaking marine-based locals?
+Whale watching season typically runs from April to October in this part of the world, but 2020 has not been a typical year!
+Tours will officially be starting on July 1, 2020, and Richmond’s Steveston Village is the departure point for two of Metro Vancouver’s most popular operators.
+Fancy an encounter with some breathtaking marine-based wildlife?
 Here’s what you need to know.

 Who are the operators?